GSDrive: Reinforcing Driving Policies by Multi-mode Future Trajectory Probing with 3D Gaussian Splatting Environment: CONCLUSIONS

-In Tab. \ref{table:close}, we show the average results across the $50$ test episodes.
+In Tab. \ref{table:close}, we show the average results across the $50$ test episodes for $200$ scenes.
 For RLIR \cite{ye2025reinforcementRLIR}, we leverage an Inverse Dynamics Model (IDM) to recover actions from real-world datasets rather than relying on original world model generations to construct reward signals.
 Yet, the performance of the resulting RL policy is intrinsically capped by the accuracy of the IDM, coupled with extensive IDM training.
 Following Q-chunking \cite{li2025reinforcementchunk}, we extend the original action space to a temporally chunked action space, relying on a fixed action chunk length.
 However, the actions are still executed in an open-loop manner in the environment, enforcing exploration via temporally coherent chunks from offline data.

-Consequently, our GSDrive demonstrated the best test performance through direct physical reward shaping from the 3DGS environment.
-It is crucial to note that our approach achieved the highest episode reward while simultaneously maintaining high-speed traversal capabilities, highlighting the effectiveness of leveraging physical probing feedback from 3DGS.
+Consequently, our GSDrive demonstrates the best test performance through future-aware reward shaping from the 3DGS environment.
+Notably, our approach achieved the highest episode reward while simultaneously maintaining high-speed traversal capabilities, highlighting the effectiveness of leveraging trajectory probing feedback for driving tasks.